tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 The person who says he knows what he thinks but cannot express it usually does not know what he thinks.

 **"borrow liberally, combine uniquely, and create your bespoke blueprint."**

+**"first you make your habits and then your habits make you"**

+**"anything is good for your heart is good for you head"**

+**lifelong learning adds years to your life and life to your years**

+TEAM: Together Everyone Achieve More

+be kind to yourself

+learning is not solo, it's social

+genius leaves clues

+"What I hear, I forget.
+What I see, I remember.
+What I do, I understand"

+there's no failure, only failure to learn.

+practice makes progress

+to understand is to know what to do

 # References
 - https://home.mindvalley.com/quests/en/superbrain